 Motor gasoline: Finished motor gasoline includes conventional gasoline; all types of oxygenated gasoline, including gasohol; and reformulated gasoline, but excludes aviation gasoline.
+Includes fuel ethanol blended with motor gasoline.

 Distillate fuel oil: Includes diesel fuels and fuel oils.
 Products known as No. 1, No. 2, and No. 4 diesel fuel are used in on-highway diesel engines, such as those in trucks and automobiles; off-highway engines, such as those in railroad locomotives and agricultural machinery; and for space heating and electric power generation.
+Includes biodiesel, renewable diesel, and other biofuels blended with distillate fuel oil.